raul-ortega/amv-open360tracker/README.md

 # EXPERIMENTAL
 #Command Line Interface added.
 Use this version in your opent360tracker under your own risk.

-* To enter in CLI mode key in ### and press enter.
+* To enter in CLI mode key in ### and press enter
-* Key in help and press Enter to see a list of available commands.
+* Key in help and press Enter to see a list of available commands
 * Only a few set commands will take effect if you set them:

 	- set P=value